-Bristol-Pfizer anticlot drug gets key EU approvalNovember 20th, 2012 in Medications
+Bristol-Pfizer anticlot drug gets key EU approvalNovember 20, 2012 by The Associated Press in Medicine & Health / Medications

 European regulators have approved a crucial new anticlotting drug, Eliquis, for preventing strokes and dangerous clots in the circulatory system.

 Eliquis was approved for use in the 27 European Union countries in patients at risk for such clots, called systemic embolisms, or for strokes who have an irregular heartbeat called atrial fibrillation.

 It's the second EU approval for Eliquis, developed by partners Bristol-Myers Squibb Co. and Pfizer Inc.